jkempf42/kube-volttron/gateway-node/README.md

 address from the DHCP server running on the host subnet.

-First, edit `/etc/sysctl.conf` and uncomment `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` to enable routing on the host after reboot and use the command:
+First, edit `/etc/sysctl.conf` and uncomment `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` to enable routing on the host after reboot, then use the command:

 	sudo sysctl <routing variable>=1